-- Fragmentation as developers has to resolve a limitless set of device parameters.
+- Fragmentation as developers have to resolve a limitless set of device parameters.

-- Testing out 20 different phones with differing resolutions and processors making development slower
+- Testing out 20 different phones with differing resolutions and processors makes development slower.

 - Rethinking the design element is tough.
 Even the simple one-pixel stroke, which looks amazing with high resolution, fails to dazzle eventually.

-- Android apps are tough to develop, and mobile development must move at a fast pace to keep in touch with the trends.
+- Android apps are tough to develop, and mobile development must move quickly to keep in touch with the trends.

 - Less robust tools and documentation in the Android space are also of critical concern.

-- Developers can be more creative regarding the design element in iOS apps, especially because there are numerous APIs and libraries present for this purpose.
+- Developers can be more creative regarding the design element in iOS apps, especially because numerous APIs and libraries are present for this purpose.